abbey-fad/CSE325-Team10-SimpleFinanceTracker/README.md

 ## **Deployment**

-The project is deployed at: [Insert Render/Deployment URL]
+The project is deployed at: https://cse325-team10-simplefinancetracker.onrender.com/
 ---

 ## **Installation / Running Locally**